 Digital

-ERP is a central tool in a company's information system.
+ERP is a central tool in the Business Information System.
 This management software is synonymous with performance, cost and resource optimization.
-But what is an ERP?
+But what is the definition of an ERP?

 30/08/2023